Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.03 How to Deploy to the ICP Network/README.md

 ```

 This time, instead of creating a new canister, you will see a message stating, "All canisters have already been created."
 It simply upgrades the code for that canister, which does not cost much in terms of cycles.

+## Key Takeaways

+- Ensure all required packages are installed before deploying to the ICP network.
+- Use the `dfx deploy --network ic` command to deploy your project to the Internet Computer.
+- Access your deployed application using the canister ID in the specified URL format.
+- Deploying a new canister consumes a significant amount of cycles, while upgrading an existing canister is less costly.